At a glance

 MERS is a nationally notifiable disease – these are diseases that present a risk to public health.

-Health authorities in each state and territory report new laboratory-confirmed cases or probable cases to us daily through the National Notifiable Diseases Surveillance System.
+Health authorities in each state and territory report cases to us through the National Notifiable Diseases Surveillance System.

-This is part of our surveillance activities, which can help us monitor case numbers globally and understand disease patterns.
+This is part of surveillance activities to monitor case numbers globally.

 Outbreaks